Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/TECHNICAL SPECIFICATIONS.md

-# Technical Specifications: audioctl.py — Windows Audio CLI Utility
+# Technical Specifications: audioctl.py — Windows Audio CLI/GUI Utility (v1.4.1.0)

 ## 1. Introduction

-`audioctl.py` is a versatile Python script designed to provide comprehensive control over Windows audio devices.
-It offers both a robust command-line interface (CLI) for scripting and automation, and a user-friendly graphical user interface (GUI) built with Tkinter for interactive management.
-The script leverages low-level Windows COM APIs through `ctypes` and `comtypes` to achieve reliable and precise audio manipulation, addressing common challenges and stability issues encountered with higher-level abstractions, especially when packaged as a standalone executable.

-This document details the script's core functionalities, underlying technologies, architectural decisions, and specific deployment considerations using PyInstaller.
+`audioctl.py` is a Windows audio control utility offering:
+- A command‑line interface (CLI) for scripting, automation, and diagnostics.
+- A Tkinter‑based graphical user interface (GUI) for interactive control.

+It targets reliable control of Windows Core Audio endpoints (Render/Capture) using COM via `comtypes`, and low‑level `ctypes` where needed.
+The application is designed to run both from source and as a standalone PyInstaller executable, with care taken to keep COM usage robust and packaging‑friendly.

+This document describes the current architecture, technologies, and behavior of version 1.4.1.0.
+It is a technical guide to the system as it exists in this release (not a change log).

 ---

 ## 2. Core Technologies & Dependencies

-- Python 3.x
+- Python 3.13.x
-  The primary programming language.

-- `comtypes`
-  A Python package providing a lightweight Python wrapper around Microsoft COM interfaces.
-It simplifies interaction with many Windows APIs.

-- `ctypes`
-  Python's foreign function interface library, used here for direct low-level interaction with Windows DLLs and COM interfaces, particularly where `comtypes` abstractions proved insufficient or problematic or for improved robustness.

-- `pycaw`
+- comtypes
-  A Python library building on `comtypes` to provide a more convenient interface for Windows Core Audio APIs (MMDevice API, EndpointVolume API).
-Note that this script implements several functionalities around or instead of `pycaw`'s direct methods due to stability and robustness concerns with `comtypes` in certain deployment scenarios (e.g., PyInstaller).
+  COM automation from Python, including generated wrappers for Core Audio interfaces.

-- `tkinter`
+- ctypes
-  Python's standard GUI library, used for the optional graphical interface.
+  Low‑level FFI for:
+  - Raw IPropertyStore vtable calls (Listen/Enhancements paths, robust friendly‑name reads).
+  - Direct PROPVARIANT handling and Windows helper calls (PropVariantClear, InitPropVariantFromX).

-- `argparse`
+- pycaw
-  Python's standard library for parsing command-line arguments.
+  Convenience interfaces for IMMDevice, IAudioEndpointVolume, and utilities used for enumeration helpers and diagnostics.

-- `json`
+- tkinter
-  For structured output in CLI and data exchange.
+  GUI (Treeview device listing, context menus, status UI).

+- argparse, json, re, os, sys, time, io, warnings
+  CLI parsing, structured output, matching, and utilities.

-- `re`
+- winreg
-  Regular expressions for device name matching.

-- `os`, `sys`, `time`, `warnings`, `io`, `contextlib`, `tempfile`, `datetime`, `traceback`, `atexit`, `faulthandler`, `winreg`
-  Standard Python libraries and Windows-specific modules for system interaction, logging, and error handling.
+  Windows registry access (MMDevices keys for verification, diagnostics, and vendor toggles).

-- Windows COM (Component Object Model) APIs
+- Windows Core Audio COM APIs
-  The underlying technology used, including:
-  - `IMMDeviceEnumerator`: For enumerating audio endpoint devices.
-  - `IMMDevice`: For representing individual audio endpoint devices.
-  - `IAudioEndpointVolume`: For controlling volume and mute state.
-  - `IPropertyStore`: For reading/writing device properties, notably "Listen to this device."
-  - `IPolicyConfigVista` (or similar `IPolicyConfig`): For setting default audio endpoints.
+  - IMMDeviceEnumerator, IMMDevice
+  - IAudioEndpointVolume
+  - IPropertyStore
+  - PolicyConfig (Vista/Client variants, Fx‑capable for SysFX and SetDefault)

 - PyInstaller
-  The tool used to package the script into a standalone Windows executable.
-Its specific configuration is detailed in Section 8.
+  Produces a single‑file executable, integrates version metadata and icon (via `.spec`).

 - External Assets
-  - `audio.ico`: The icon file used for the generated executable and Tkinter windows.
+  - audio.ico: application/executable icon
-  - `version.txt`: A text file containing version information for the executable's metadata.
+  - version.txt: PE version resource for the built executable

 ---

 ## 3. Dependency Management (Virtual Environment)

-The development and deployment of this script utilize a Python virtual environment (`venv`).
-This practice ensures that project dependencies are isolated from the system-wide Python installation, preventing conflicts and ensuring consistent environments across development, testing, and deployment.

-To set up the environment and install dependencies:

-a) Create a virtual environment (if not already done):
+Use a dedicated virtual environment:

+a) Create:
 ```bash
 python -m venv venv
 ```

-b) Activate the virtual environment:
+b) Activate:

-- Windows (Command Prompt):
+- CMD
   ```bat
   .\venv\Scripts\activate.bat
   ```
-- Windows (PowerShell):
+- PowerShell
   ```powershell
   .\venv\Scripts\Activate.ps1
   ```

-c) Install dependencies:

-To get a precise list of all installed packages and their versions within your active virtual environment, use the following command to generate a `requirements.txt` file:
+c) Capture the environment:
 ```bash
 pip freeze > requirements.txt
 ```

-As of this document the requirements are:
+Example requirements for this build:
 ```
 altgraph==0.17.4
 comtypes==1.4.13